Learning, Training, and Human Performance Glossary

 Modification of existing formal courses into discrete portions.

 Learning initiated and directed by the learner.
-The term is used by some organizations now to include computer-based, web-based and multimedia training.
+The term is used by some organizations now to include computer-based, web-based and multimedia training. an example is the Personalized System of Instruction (PSI).

 Self instructional study units sent to the learner's location.